wschnicke/dotfiles/README.md

 # my dotfiles

-my personal root dotfiles, uploaded as an offset backup and as the least useful public service imaginable.
+my personal root dotfiles, uploaded for an offsite backup and as the least useful public service imaginable.

 dots not included.